 I was out of the room for only a second to grab his pajamas.
 As I closed his dresser drawer, I could hear him in the kitchen shouting, “I GOT IT.”
 Building great listening skills feels like summiting Everest some days.
 How to make kids listen is a struggle for all parents at some point.

-When I walked back into the kitchen, there was my boy stark naked standing on the counter holding a glass of water.
+When I walked back into the kitchen, there was my boy stark naked standing on the counter holding a glass of juice.

 Did you know that 93 percent of communication is “nonverbal” in nature?
 We know this from several studies led Dr. Mehrabian back in the 1960s and 1970s.
 The messages you send to your child rely on how you respond without using words.

-All this is awesome news because you just landed about nine brand new parenting moves in your back pocket to build great listening skills.
+All this is awesome news because you just landed about nine brand new parenting moves in your back pocket to get kids to listen without yelling.

 1. Thumbs up, thumbs down.